Man and child rescued after car flips into bayou in southeast Houston

 Police said a child and a man were trapped inside of a vehicle after they flipped into a bayou.

+After about 40 minutes, Castillo said he and one of his neighbors finally broke the window and got the little girl and man out of the vehicle.

+Castillo said the man was unconscious when they got him out of the vehicle, but the little girl looked to be okay.

-The man and child were transported to the hospital in an unknown condition.
+The man and little girl were transported to the hospital in an unknown condition.
 A tow truck driver is working on pulling their vehicle out of the bayou.

-It's not clear what caused the vehicle to go into the bayou or how the man and child got out.
+It's not clear what caused the vehicle to go into the bayou.

 Houston police are investigating the scene.